-A Dependent Member will continue to be a Member until the end of the premium period in which he or she ceases to be your Dependent Member.
-For eligible children, the Exchange will send a termination letter with an Effective Date the last day of the month in which the dependent turns 26.
+A Dependent Member will continue to be a Member until the end of the premium period in which the Member ceases to be your Dependent Member.
+For Eligible Children, coverage will terminate the thirty-first of December the year that the dependent turns 26 years of age.
 A Member will not cease to be a dependent Eligible Child solely as a result of the 26th birthday if the Eligible Child is and continues to be both: